Flexpa Link

 - onSuccess(publicToken: string) => voidRequired

-which is used in the Exchange
+is provided for use in the Exchange

-step to complete the authorization flow.
+step to complete the authentication flow.

 - onLoad() => void